valuestdio/Day-Ahead-WPREs-Prediction/README.md

 ```
 2.The datasets can be obtained from SDWPF and GEFcom2014
 # Appendix
-Appendix can be found in folder:appendix
+Appendix can be found in folder: Appendix